flerchin/flerchlympics/README.md

 All request params are optional, but nothing will happen without `teamSize` or `numTeams`

 ## Build and run
-The following need a jdk installed
+The following need jdk 17 installed
 `./gradlew build` builds local
 `./gradlew bootRun` runs local